Rdatatable/data.table/.github/CONTRIBUTING.md

 Pull Requests (PRs)
 -------------------

 If you are not fixing an open issue and you are confident, you do not need to file a new issue before submitting the PR.
 It's easier for us to accept and merge a self-contained PR with everything in one place.
 If discussion is needed, it can be done in the PR.
 However, **the PR's status must be passing tests before we will start to look at it**.
 So, before you spend the time getting to that stage, it may save you time to create an issue first and start a discussion to see if your idea would be accepted in principle.
-If you are going to spend more than a day on the PR, creating an issue first lets other people know you are working on it to save duplicating effort.
+If you are going to spend more than a day on the PR, creating an issue first lets other people know you are working on it to save duplicate effort.

 1. Every new feature or bug fix must have one or more new tests in [`inst/tests/tests.Rraw`](https://github.com/Rdatatable/data.table/blob/master/inst/tests/tests.Rraw); see below for a bit more on how this file works.
 You _must please_ check that the tests fail _without_ the fix, since the build system only checks that the new test passes _with_ the fix, which is not sufficient.
 For example, run your new test with the current DEV version and verify that it actually fails.
 The test's comment should contain `#<issue number>` so we can quickly find the issue in future.

 1. Unless the change is trivial (e.g. typo fix) there must be a new entry in [NEWS](https://github.com/Rdatatable/data.table/blob/master/NEWS.md).
-Please use the name of the user-visible function at the start to aid users quickly scanning the news item, explain the feature/bug, and thank issue/pr contributors by name.
+Please use the name of the user-visible function at the start to aid users quickly scanning the news item, explain the feature/bug, and thank issue/PR contributors by name.
 Follow the prevailing style at the top of the file; e.g. "fread with X in Y circumstance would error/segfault, [#123](issue link).
 Thanks to _(them)_ for reporting and _(me)_ for fixing".
 These are the release notes that others quickly skim and search so please use relevant helpful keywords with that in mind.
-If the problem was an error/warning/message, please include the error/warning/message in the news item so that folk searching for it will have a better chance of finding the news item, and to make the news item more specific.
+If the problem was an error/warning/message, please include the error/warning/message in the news item so that folks searching for it will have a better chance of finding the news item, and to make the news item more specific.
 Bug fixes are under the bug fixes section heading so there is no need to include words such as "is fixed" in the first sentence because that is implicit.
 Please link to the issue(s) not to the PR (unless there is just a PR and no issue); if folk are interested in the detail of the fix they can get to the PR from the issue.
 Again: please follow the prevailing style of news items.
 Doing so makes it much easier and faster to review and merge.

 1. Please create the PR against the `master` branch.
 You can do that by forking the repository, creating a new branch for your feature/bugfix in the forked project, and then using that as a base for your pull requests.
 After your first successful merged PR you will very likely be invited to be a project member.
 This will allow you to create your next branch directly in the project which is easier and more convenient than forking, both for you and for Rdatatable's maintainers.
 Working on _branches_ on this (Rdatatable) project will _not_ affect the core code, so you can feel free to experiment as a project member; the core code is on the `master` branch, and only data.table Project Members can push/merge code there.
 Remember to do `git pull upstream your_branch` (where `upstream` is the name of the remote for `Rdatatable/data.table` seen in `git remote -v`) each time you want to add something; this will keep your local branch up to date with remote, in case anyone makes commits you don't yet have locally.
 This will reduce the number of merge conflicts you will need to deal with.
 Do not use `git rebase` on a branch where other users are pushing.